0xZ0F/Z0FCourse_PenetrationTesting/README.md

 <br /><br />Linux:
 <br />https://www.youtube.com/playlist?list=PLT98CRl2KxKHaKA9-4_I38sLzK134p4GJ
 <br /><br />You can, of course, learn from wherever you want.
 <br />That's a lot to take in, I know.
 Trust me when I say it will be worth it.
-It may be boring, it was for me, but your better off learning it now rather than figure out you need to learn in when you're already in three months.
+It may be boring, it was for me, but you're better off learning it now rather than figure out you need to learn it when you're already in three months.

 ### Prefered:
 * Python 2 and/or 3, they are similar enough that it doesn't really matter.
 I would recommend learning Python3 because it's newer.
 You should know however that most Linux distributions come with Python2 installed by default.